AdobeDocs/campaign-classic.en/help/configuration/using/web-service-calls.md

 Here we have an example of the definition of the method called **GenerateForm**.

-The description of the service starts with the `<method>  element.
-The list of parameters of the method is completed from the  <parameters>   element.
+The description of the service starts with the `<method>` element.
+The list of parameters of the method is completed from the  `<parameters>` element.
 Each parameter is specified by a name, a type (Boolean, string, DOMElement, etc.) and a description.
-The "inout" attribute with the "out" value lets you specify that the "result" parameter is at the SOAP call output.  </parameters> </method>`
+The "inout" attribute with the "out" value lets you specify that the "result" parameter is at the SOAP call output.

 The presence of the "static" attribute (with the value "true") describes this method as static, which means that all parameters of the method must be declared.

 A "const" method implicitly has an XML document in the format of its associated schema as its input.

-A full description of the `<method>  element of an Adobe Campaign schema is available in the "Schema references" chapter under  <a href="../../configuration/using/elements-and-attributes.md#method--element" target="_blank">   <method>    element   </method></a>. </method>`
+A full description of the `<method>` element of an Adobe Campaign schema is available in the "Schema references" chapter under  <a href="../../configuration/using/elements-and-attributes.md#method--element" target="_blank">  `<method>`    element.

 Example of the "const"-type "ExecuteQuery" method from the "xtk:queryDef" schema: